MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Transparent regime - transmission - 4.5 to 20 um
 Shorter and longer wavelengths used UV and infrared reflectance

-WS15 used a plot digitizer on Figure 5.
+WS15 used a plot digitizer on Figure 5, which is in photon energy (eV) where 12 eV is 0.1 um, 6 eV is 0.2 um, and 1 eV is 1.2 um.

+Note that the real indices in the file do not match Table 1 in the paper.

 Note that alpha MnS is cubic, beta MnS (similar to zinc blende, ZnS) is cubic, and gamma MnS (similar to wurtzite, ZnS) is hexagonal.
 --------------